 Despite being void of eggs and butter, these dairy-free cinnamon rolls are incredibly tender and delicious.
-Trust me, you won’t know the difference between these and those fluffy store-bought cinnamon rolls.
-In fact, my husband swore that these were much better.
+Honestly, you won’t know the difference between these and those fluffy store-bought cinnamon rolls.
+In fact, Tony swore that these were much better.
 As verified by the quantity he ate before I could even take a picture!

-As you may have guessed from the name, these dairy-free cinnamon rolls have a double dose of spice with extra in the filling and some added to the dough, too.
-And no, you can’t taste the banana, I swear.
-But if you are really concerned about serving these to banana protesters, simply swap in one of the other options listed in the recipe notes.
+As you may have guessed from the name, these dairy-free cinnamon rolls have a double dose of cinnamon spice with extra in the filling and some added to the dough, too.
+I’m a firm believer that you can’t have too much cinnamon in cinnamon rolls.

 Special Diet Notes: Double-the-Cinnamon Rolls

-By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally nut-free, peanut-free, optionally soy-free, vegan / plant-based, and vegetarian.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, nut-free, peanut-free, optionally soy-free, vegan, and vegetarian.

-- 3 cups bread flour or all-purpose flour, plus more as needed
+- 2¾ cups bread flour or 3 cups all-purpose flour, plus more as needed

 - 1 teaspoon salt

-- ¼ cup coconut oil or dairy-free buttery spread, melted (can sub another oil if needed)
+- ¼ cup melted coconut oil, melted dairy-free buttery spread, grapeseed oil, or another baking oil

 - 1 tablespoon sugar (can sub coconut sugar)